Starting the Gym as a Beginner. What I Wish I Knew

 But after a while, it all started to feel the same.
 I was training almost every day, putting in effort, and still not getting where I wanted to go.

-Instead, I felt exhausted and frustrated, while my body still looked exactly the same.
+Instead of seeing results, I felt exhausted and frustrated while my body still looked exactly the same.

 I believed that if I could change the way I looked, everything else would fall into place.
 My confidence, the way I carry myself, and how I show up around other people.